Trint vs Opus Clip: Which is Better in 2026?

 Choose Opus Clip if you need:

-- ✓ Social media creators repurposing long videos into clips
+- ✓ Social media creators repurposing podcasts into short clips

 Switching Between Them